AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 founded the splendid hospital Basilias, for lepers, of whom he took care, not even neglecting to kiss them in defiance of contagion.
-He stands in the highest group of pulpit orators, theologians, pastors, and rulers, and most eminent writers and noble men of the church\'s first five hundred years.
+He stands in the highest group of pulpit orators, theologians, pastors, and rulers, and most eminent writers and noble men of the church's first five hundred years.

 ### Basil's Language.

-Basil says: \"The Lord\'s peace is co-extensive with all time.
-For all things shall be subject to him, and all things shall acknowledge his empire; and when God shall be all in all, those who now excite discord by revolts having been quite pacified, shall praise God in peaceful concord.\" ...
-On the words in Isaiah, 1:24: \"My anger will not cease, I will burn them,\" he says,..
+Basil says: "The Lord's peace is co-extensive with all time.
+For all things shall be subject to him, and all things shall acknowledge his empire; and when God shall be all in all, those who now excite discord by revolts having been quite pacified, shall praise God in peaceful concord." ...
+On the words in Isaiah, 1:24: "My anger will not cease, I will burn them," he says,..
 And why is this?
-In order that I may purify.\"
+In order that I may purify."

-Basil was \"the strenuous champion of orthodoxy in the East, the restorer of union to the divided Oriental church, and the promoter of unity between the East and the West.\" Theodoret styles him \"one of the lights of the world.\"[^338]
+Basil was "the strenuous champion of orthodoxy in the East, the restorer of union to the divided Oriental church, and the promoter of unity between the East and the West."
+Theodoret styles him "one of the lights of the world."[^338]

-Among other quotable passages is this: \"For we have often observed that it is the sins which are consumed, not the very persons to whom the sins have befallen.\" But there are passages to be found in Basil susceptible of sustaining the doctrine of interminable punishment.
+Among other quotable passages is this: "For we have often observed that it is the sins which are consumed, not the very persons to whom the sins have befallen."
+But there are passages to be found in Basil susceptible of sustaining the doctrine of interminable punishment.
 This great theologian was infected with the wretched idea prevalent in his day, that the wise could accept truths not to be taught to the multitude.
-But the brother of, and co-laborer with, Gregory of Nyssa, and the \"Blessed Macrina,\" he could but have sympathized with their sublime faith.
+But the brother of, and co-laborer with, Gregory of Nyssa, and the "Blessed Macrina," he could but have sympathized with their sublime faith.

 ### Cave's Error.

-Cave scarcely alludes to Basil\'s views of destmy, but faintly intimates the truth when he says: "For though his enemies, to serve their own ends by blasting his reputation, did sometimes charge him with corrupting the Christian doctrine, and entertaining impious and unorthodox sentiments,
+Cave scarcely alludes to Basil's views of destmy, but faintly intimates the truth when he says: "For though his enemies, to serve their own ends by blasting his reputation, did sometimes charge him with corrupting the Christian doctrine, and entertaining impious and unorthodox sentiments,